-Sandro was from Perugia, and traveled to Rome to volunteer at this albergue.
-His Perugia association supports and staffs Ermita de San Nicolas on the Camino Frances in Spain that is known for its antiquity and Christian foot-washing rites.
-His association offers credentials and I was blessed to receive one in Rome since Ermita de San Nicolas is one of my favorite spiritual hotspots in Spain.
+Sandro was from Perugia and traveled to Rome to volunteer at this albergue.
+His Perugia association supports and staffs Ermita de San Nicolas on the Camino Frances in Spain, known for its antiquity and Christian foot-washing rites.
+His association offers credentials, and I was blessed to receive one in Rome since Ermita de San Nicolas is one of my favorite spiritual hotspots in Spain.

 Do you know where I get my stamp at St. Peter?

 “I would like to get my first sello (Spanish for stamp) at St. Peter.
 Do you know where I get my stamp there?”
 I asked.